 - Cal Grant A is available to entering and continuing students who are enrolled at least half time and is awarded based on financial need and GPA.
 You must be a California resident, undergraduate student with a minimum GPA of 3.0, and meet the family income and asset requirements of the program.
 Awards cover system wide fees.

 - Cal Grant B is initially awarded to low-income students who are enrolled at least half time.
 First-year awards are usually limited to non-fee costs: subsistence stipends for books, supplies and living expenses.
 A Cal Grant B may also cover system wide fees when renewed.
 You must be a California resident, undergraduate student with a minimum GPA of 2.0, and meet the family income, asset and disadvantaged background requirements of the program.

 Students cannot receive two financial awards that are intended to pay fees (i.e. Cal Vet Fee Waiver, Vocational Rehab Benefits, Stanford Tuition Grant, etc.)

-Bobcat Grants are available for eligible undergraduate students with funding provided by the Regents of the University of California and the State of California.
+Bobcat Grants are available to eligible undergraduate California residents who qualify as FAFSA applicants or as CADAA applicants who meet AB 540 requirements.
+Funding is provided by the Regents of the University of California and the State of California.
 Award amounts are determined based on a student's Cost of Attendance, family income and financial need and are impacted by the amount of a student’s federal and state grant eligibility, waivers, scholarships, and expected parent contribution.
 To qualify, students must meet the Financial Aid Application priority deadline of March 2 prior to the award year and all relevant document deadlines.
 Students must also otherwise qualify for student financial aid.